fauu/Kamite/README.md

   # new chunk for each translation.
 Useful when watching media with just the
   # translation subtitles
   translationOnlyMode = false

+  # [RELOADABLE]
+  filter {
+    # A comma-delimited list of strings representing regular expressions.
+    # Incoming chunks will be matched against each of the expressions, and if
+    # there is at least one match, the matching chunk will be entirely rejected.
+    # See the "Filtering chunks" section of the Readme
+    rejectPatterns = […]
+  }

+  # [RELOADABLE] A *list* of objects describing text replacement rules for
+  # incoming chunks.
+See the "Transforming chunks" section of the Readme
+  transforms = [{
+    # A regular expression whose match will be replaced in incoming chunk texts.
+    # Enclose in triple quotes (""") to avoid problems with special characters
+    replace = …,

+    # The replacement text.
+Supports match groups (`$1` stands in for the 1st
+    # capture group in the `replace` regular expression, etc.)
+    with = …
+  }]
 }

 commands {